 Our University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.

 If you wish to apply through this route you should refer to our University Recognition of Prior Learning policy that is available on our website.

 Please note that all applicants to our University are required to meet our standard English language requirement of GCSE grade C or equivalent, variations to this will be listed on the individual course entry requirements.

 Months of entry

-Gain the skills to become a professional occupational therapist, able to deliver and evaluate occupational therapy services in a range of traditional and innovative settings.
+Gain the skills to become a professional occupational therapist, able to deliver and evaluate occupational therapy in a range of settings.

 Qualification and course duration